vnminin/indorigin/README.md

 ### getting started with the package

-Open the package vignette with the command
+Load the package and open the package vignette:

 ```
+library(indorigin)
 vignette("indorigin_methods")
 ```